HTDL98/EEM-framwork/README.md

-# EEM-framwork
+# Opti-Eval
-Code for the paper EEM: Enhancing Evaluation Model for Large Language Models
+Code for the paper Opti-Eval: A Systematically Optimized Evaluator for Large Language Model Generation

 Our code will be open-sourced soon.